sriramab/gamamanual/References/GAMLReferences/Statements.md

 #### Facets

   * **`value`** (any type), (omissible) : the value that is evaluated and compared to other facets
-  * `equals` (any type): an expresion, assert tests whether the value is equals to this expression
+  * `equals` (any type): an expression, assert tests whether the value is equals to this expression
   * `is_not` (any type): an expression, assert tests whether the value is not equals to this expression
-  * `raises` (an identifier): "error" or "warning", used in testing what raises the evaluation of the value: expresion
+  * `raises` (an identifier): "error" or "warning", used in testing what raises the evaluation of the value: expression

 #### Definition

-Allows to check whether the evaluation of a given expression fulfils a given condition.
+Allows to check whether the evaluation of a given expression fulfills a given condition.
 If it is not fulfilled, an exception is raised.

 #### Usages